StarRocks/starrocks/docs/en/loading/loading_introduction/Loading_intro.md

 ## Introduction to loading options

-This section mainly provides the characteristics and business scenarios of the loading options available in StarRocks.
+This section mainly describes the characteristics and business scenarios of the loading options available in StarRocks.

 ![Loading options overview](../../assets/loading_intro_overview.png)

 :::note

-In the following sections, "batch" or "batch loading" refers the loading of a large amount of data from a specified source all at a time into StarRocks, whereas "stream" or "streaming" refers to the continuous loading of data in real time.
+In the following sections, "batch" or "batch loading" refers to the loading of a large amount of data from a specified source all at a time into StarRocks, whereas "stream" or "streaming" refers to the continuous loading of data in real time.

 :::